 However, the results are pretty erratic and we find few “clusters” where we see the best number of days or the best ROC drop.
 Also, there are few trades and we believe our results are a bit random.

 The profit factor (see column no 5) indicates that very few of the optimizations have our minimum requirement of 1.75, although we like to see 2.

 Let’s have a deeper lock at the settings that had the most trades (126): 10 days lookback period and 5% ROC.
 This is what the equity curve looks like:

 You don’t have to be a genius to understand that this is not a tradable strategy!

 Code for the Bitcoin crash trading strategy

-Additionally, you get access to over 150 other trading ideas with Amibroker code and description in plain English.
-If you are looking for the best trading strategy, you might get a lot of ideas by subscribing to this inexpensive product:
+Additionally, you get access to over 200 other trading ideas with Amibroker code and descriptions in plain English.

 Other Bitcoin and crypto strategies (all backtested)